Reel

 Bounce to Stereo

 A multi-track project holds more than one track of audio (overdubs, layered takes, or simultaneous USB inputs across tracks 1-4).
-When a project has 2 or more tracks, a Bounce to Stereo option appears in the long press menu.
-This mixes the tracks down into a single stereo file using your current mixer settings (volumes, pans, mutes, solos), so the bounce sounds exactly like playback.
+The Bounce to Stereo option in the long press menu mixes the tracks down into a single stereo file using your current mixer settings (volumes, pans, mutes, solos), so the bounce sounds exactly like playback.
+Bounces carry the project name, as Song Name Mix or Song Name Loop.
+Bounce also works on a single-file take, so you can print a pitched or looped version to a new file.
 The output uses your chosen export format and saves as a new recording in the library.
-Projects with only 1 track don't show the option, since there's nothing to mix down.

 Tip: Messages can't attach a multi-track project folder just yet.
 To send a project in Messages, use Bounce to Stereo first to create a single stereo file, then share that.
 AirDrop, Files, email, and cloud apps handle the full project folder fine.
 A fix for multi-track sharing in Messages is coming.